The Seljuk Han of Anatolia

 Area of courtyard: 495m2 (18 x 26m)

-The portal and the courtyard walls are standing but in poor condition; the rest is in need of repair.
-It is in considerably worse shape than as depicted in the photographs of Erdmann taken in the 1950's.
-The intact portal can be viewed in the photographs taken by Gertrude Bell in 1907, who camped at the han during her trip across Turkey.
-The han is currently boarded up and can be visited only on the outside, but a view onto the courtyard and the covered section portal with the inscription is possible.
-A renovation of the han was started in 2007 and is ongoing.
+For many years, the portal and the courtyard walls were in poor condition.
+The han had deteriorated considerably since the time it was photographed by Erdmann in the 1950's.
+The intact portal can be viewed in the photographs taken by Gertrude Bell in 1907, when she camped at the han during her horseback trip across Turkey.
+An extensive renovation of the han was started in 2007 and has now been completed.

-A visit to this han, lost among the apple orchards in a poetic setting at a spot where the mountains meet the sweet blue waters of Lake Eğirdir, is a most memorable one.
+A visit to this han, lost among the apple orchards in a poetic setting at a spot where the mountains meet the sweet blue waters of the poplar-lined Lake Eğirdir, is memorable.
+A few days spent relaxing in the tranquil town of Eğirdir is quite restorative to the soul.

 BIBLIOGRAPHIC REFERENCES